mstksg/inCode/copy/entries/monad-plus-3.md

 Well, that's kind of depressing.
 Let's try another:

 1. We pick `MoveThe Goat` for `next`.
-2. This move is legal: both the goat and the farmer are on the east bank.
+2. This move is legal; both the goat and the farmer are on the east bank.
 3. Our new plan is `[MoveThe Goat, MoveThe Farmer, MoveThe Wolf, MoveThe Goat]`.
 4. This plan is indeed safe.
 The goat and the cabbage are now on the west